 It’s especially important for married couples who are initiating Elder Law strategies to have a well-designed estate plan.
 That’s because when one spouse is ill or disabled and needs home or nursing facility care, money and assets will often be transferred to the well spouse.
-This can create difficulties because Medicaid can enforce the well spouse’s legal obligation of support, and because the well spouse may eventually need health care assistance as well.
-So it’s vital to take all possibilities into account from the start.
-When Elder Law and estate planning are combined, problems can be anticipated and solved in advance.
+This can create difficulties because Medicaid can later enforce the well spouse’s legal obligation of support, and because the well spouse may eventually need health care assistance as well.
+It’s vital to take all possibilities into account from the start.
+When Elder Law and estate planning services are combined, problems can be anticipated and solved in advance.

 For single persons and unmarried couples, Lamson & Cutner’s Elder Law planning can also address estate planning goals.
 Preservation of the assets of someone who needs home or nursing home care increases that person’s ability to leave an estate for his or her partner or heirs.

 If your assets are held in properly structured trusts, Elder Law and estate planning objectives can be combined.
 Your income and assets can be used for your benefit without prejudicing your right to receive Medicaid.
 That allows you to maintain your lifestyle if you’re receiving care at home, or to be a lot more comfortable if you’re residing at a nursing facility.
-There’s also a significant benefit for your family: since Medicaid will pay for your care, it’s much more likely that something will be left for loved ones when you pass on.
+There’s also a significant benefit for your family: since Medicaid will pay the costs of your long-term care, it’s much more likely that something will be left for loved ones when you pass on.
 In these uncertain economic times, they’ll be grateful for your legacy.

 Three Vital Benefits Estate Planning Provides For Your Family And Other Heirs